BeluchiIgbo/Weather-Dashboard/README.md

 ## Description

-build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+build a weather dashboard that will run in the browser and feature dynamically updated HTML, CSS, JS.

 * Deployed website here